Steven Kwan Player Props: Guardians vs. Twins

-After going 3-for-6 in his most recent game, Steven Kwan and the Cleveland Guardians take on the Minnesota Twins (who will start Pablo Lopez) at 7:40 PM ET on Thursday.
+After hitting .256 with three doubles, four walks and three RBI in his past 10 games, Steven Kwan and the Cleveland Guardians face the Minnesota Twins (who will hand the ball to Bailey Ober) at 8:10 PM ET on Friday.

-He racked up three hits (going 3-for-6) in his last game against the Orioles.
+He had a one-hit performance in his most recent game (1-for-5) against the Twins.

 Steven Kwan Game Info & Props vs. the Twins